guyulongcs/CIKM2020_DMT/README.md

 |                      | page               | page number of the product exposed in the page               |
 |                      | position           | position number of the product exposed in the page           |

+[1] Entire Space Multi-Task Model: An Effective Approach for Estimating Post-Click Conversion Rate.
+In SIGIR 2018.